ZIAN786/ecommerce-store/README.md

 ---

-This is a basic implementation of a throw out which will scrap primarily starting from the following url:
+This is a live url of the project:

 https://ecommerce-store-kohl-five.vercel.app/